 - Mastering the local transportation: Preparing yourself ahead of time will help you immensely.
 Metro, bus, taxi, rickshaw, biking -- all of these are important to learn.
 See if you can purchase a monthly pass or whether you will need to buy a new ticket for every trip.
 Buy a helmet if motorcycle-taxis are the best way to get around, and definitely make sure that these are safe modes of transportation.

-- The flow of traffic is extremely important.
+- Understand the flow of traffic:.
 You need to know whether or not the cars will stop for pedestrians or if you will have to play a complicated game of survival every time you cross the road.
 Especially if you're on a moped or motorcycle, pay attention to how everyone else drives, and do as they do.

-5. Mastering different cultures' etiquette norms takes time
+5. Getting accustomed to different cultures' etiquette norms takes time

-Don't be too afraid of being the ugly foreigner -- at least at first.
-You'll make mistakes, of course, but as long as you exercise a bit of common courtesy, read up on some basic etiquette, and channel those manners that you only used with your grandparents and you should be fine.
-That being said, there are some cultures that are more finicky than others.
+Don't be too afraid of sticking out like a sore thumb -- at least at first.
+You'll make mistakes, of course, but as long as you exercise common courtesy, read up on the country's etiquette norms, and come abroad with a sense of curiosity and eagerness to learn, you should be fine!

-- Figure out any specific ways you might offend the locals, and avoid them!
-Depending on where you are, it may mean not eating with your left hand, showing the soles of your feet, or sticking chopsticks vertically into a mound of rice.
+- Understand the actions that may offend locals and avoid doing them: Depending on where you are, it may mean not eating with your left hand, showing the soles of your feet, or sticking chopsticks vertically into a mound of rice.

-- Whatever you do, no matter how disgusting a gift of food or drink it may look, never make a face or refuse it.
+- Be a respectful guest: Whatever you do, no matter how disgusting a gift of food or drink it may look, never make a face or actively refuse it.
 If I can down yak butter tea, so can you.
 Travel abroad with an open mind!